Airlines stumble ahead with COVID plans that may heighten risks

 “The risk is in the cabin before the air is recirculated,” Chen said.
 “When you talk and cough, you release these droplets.
 It will go to the passenger sitting next to you before it’s filtered out by the air-conditioning system.”

-A sweeping 2012 government-funded study by Chen, Jones and others concluded that from three to 20 passengers on a four-hour, wide-body flight seated closest to a person with influenza — thought to be less contagious than the virus that causes COVID-19 — were likely to become infected.
+A sweeping 2012 government-funded study by Chen, Jones and others concluded that from three to 20 passengers on a four-hour, widebody flight seated closest to a person with influenza — thought to be less contagious than the virus that causes COVID-19 — were likely to become infected.

 The odds of infection dropped to nearly zero if everyone wore N95 masks, the high-performance models worn by medical workers in the most dangerous environments, according to the study.
 N95 masks aren’t widely available to the public, though, and the study didn’t assess what would happen with the less effective cloth masks most widely in use, though Chen estimates they would help.